Analog Telephony... How We Got Here, and What's Happening Now?

-The biggest thing we can do to improve VoIP phone calls is to eliminate sharing the local Ethernet network, and sharing the local pipe to the Internet.
+The biggest thing we can do to improve VoIP phone calls is to eliminate sharing the local Ethernet network with VoIP devices.

-Using a full duplex Ethernet tap (like our Ethershark™ ) and a free packet sniffing program like Wireshark is really the only way to know without guessing (guessing is very frustrating for all parties involved!).
+Using a full duplex Ethernet tap and a packet sniffing program (like Wireshark) is really the only way to know without guessing (guessing is very frustrating for all parties involved!).
 With Wireshark you can even reassemble the packets you capture from a VoIP call (by IP address) and play it back.

 You can download the free Wireshark sniffer program and a VoIP Screen Phone to your laptop without any other stuff to see how it works on your network.

 Terrell Boyer is a Wireshark VoIP expert and in his YouTube video "The Ultimate Wireshark Tutorial" he gives you all the information you need to start using Wireshark.
 This is the best 50 minutes you're ever going to spend if you have to fix VoIP problems: